kubernetes/community/contributors/design-proposals/node/draft-20171031-node-fence.md

 The design and implementation acknowledge that other entities, such as the autoscaler, are likely to be present and performing similar monitoring and recovery actions.
 Therefore it is critical that the fencing controller not create or be susceptible to race conditions.

 ## User experience
+The loss of a worker node should be transparent to user's of StatefulSets.
+Recovery time for affected Pods should be bounded and short, allowing scale up/down events to proceed as normal afterwards.

+In the absence of this feature, an end-user has no ability to safely or reliably allow StatefulSets to be recovered and as such end-users will not be provided with a mechanism to enable/disable this functionality on a set-by-set basis.

+### Use Cases
+1. In a bare metal Kubernetes deployment, StatefulSets should not require admin intervention in order to restore capacity when a member Pod was active on a lost worker

+1. In a bare metal Kubernetes deployment, StatefulSets should not require admin intervention in order to scale up or down when a member Pod was active on a lost worker

+1. In a Cloud Kubernetes deployment, StatefulSets without an autoscaler should not require admin intervention in order to scale up or down when a member Pod was active on a lost worker

+In other words, the failure of a worker node should not represent a single point of failure for StatefulSets.

+## Admin experience
 ### Configurations required:
 - How to trigger fence devices/apis - general template parameters (e.g. cluster UPS address and credentials) and overrides values per node for specific fields (e.g. ports related to node)
 - How to run a fence flow for each node (each node can be attached to several fence devices\apis and the fence flow can defer)